topcoderinc/Headlessrefapp/readme.md

   * to view network file `networks-datetime.json` or console logs file `logs-datetime.json` or profiles result file `profiles-datetime.json`, please use [json viewer](http://jsonviewer.stack.hu/).
   * to view trace logs, Open devtools in chrome, go to Performance tab, click on Load Profile icon and select the `trace-datetime.json` file.
   * The code for it is in chrome-profiler directory.
+  * Run `npm run generate-report` to generate reports for `profiles-*.json` files.
+Html files will be generated under `scorecard-reports/scorecard-reports-*.html`
   # Running with docker
   Please install docker(17.12.0+) and docker-compose(1.19.0+) or latest docker and docker-compose that supports [docker-compose version 3.5](https://docs.docker.com/compose/compose-file/compose-versioning/#version-35) with new feature **shm_size**.